-You're likely to start by first seeing your family doctor or an emergency room physician.
-In some cases when you call to set up an appointment, you may be referred to a doctor who specializes in the diagnosis and treatment of heart conditions (cardiologist).
+You're likely to start by seeing your family doctor or an emergency room physician.
+In some cases when you call to set up an appointment, you may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).

 Here's some information to help you prepare for your appointment.

 - Write down any symptoms you're experiencing and for how long.
 Also note if you've had similar symptoms that have come and gone in the past.